dm1090/distillationcolumn/README.md

 - **Control systems**: Real distillation columns employ sophisticated control loops to maintain desired product purities and operating conditions.

 Given these complexities, a truly representative simulation would require extensive data and specialized knowledge in chemical engineering and petroleum refining.
-However, I can create a simplified conceptual model of a distillation column in MATLAB to illustrate the basic principles and generate some representative plots.
+However, I created a simplified conceptual model of a distillation column in MATLAB to illustrate the basic principles and generate some representative plots.
 This simplified model will make several assumptions to keep the scope manageable.
-Here's a plan:

-1. Simplified Column Diagram: I'll describe a basic multi-stage distillation column.
-2. Conceptual Model: I'll outline a simplified mathematical model based on mass balances for two key components.
-3. MATLAB Code (Illustrative): I'll provide a basic MATLAB script to simulate the concentration changes over time based on the simplified model.
-4. Conceptual Plots: I'll describe the kind of time-varying concentration plots you would expect to see.

 ### 1. Simplified Column Diagram: